luzhang06/sample/Samples(v3.1_GA)/README.md

 Azure AI Document Intelligence is a cloud-based [Azure AI service](https://learn.microsoft.com/en-us/azure/ai-services/?view=doc-intel-4.0.0) that enables you to build intelligent document processing solutions.
 Massive amounts of data, spanning a wide variety of data types, are stored in forms and documents.
 Document Intelligence enables you to effectively manage the velocity at which data is collected and processed and is key to improved operations, informed data-driven decisions, and enlightened innovation.

 ## Prerequisites
-* Python 3.8 or later is required to use this package
+* Python XXX or later is required to use this package
 * You must have an [Azure subscription][azure_subscription]  and an [Azure Document Intelligence account][azure_document_intelligence_account] to run these samples.
 * All of these samples need the endpoint to your Document Intelligence resource ([instructions on how to get endpoint][get-endpoint-instructions]), and your Document Intelligence API key ([instructions on how to get key][get-key-instructions]).